 From Nell to Meghan: 10 romances between actors and royals

-On 19 May 2018, the American actress Meghan Markle married into British royalty when she wed Prince Harry in a ceremony at St George's Chapel at Windsor on 19 May, they will continue a long tradition of romances between members of royal family and the acting profession.
+On 19 May 2018, the American actress Meghan Markle married into British royalty when she wed Prince Harry in a ceremony at St George's Chapel at Windsor Castle.
+The wedding was the latest in a long tradition of romances between members of royal family and the acting profession.
 There are 10 such relationships from the 17th century to today, from all across the world – though not all of them ended happily…

 Margaret ‘Peg’ Hughes (c1630–1719)